chengl11/WebRTC_Cybersecurity_Project/sprint2/README.md

 We also analyzed another extension, [WebRTC Leak Prevent](https://github.com/aghorler/WebRTC-Leak-Prevent).
 It is an open source Chrome extension that prevents IP leak caused by WebRTC.
 This extension uses a Chrome extension API that controls WebRTC privacy settings, and does not detect WebRTC service.

-Another possible solution can be maintaining a list of websites that uses WebRTC in our database, and check if current website matches URL on the list.
-It probably works but has an obvious disadvantage, that is, it cannot detect websites outside the list and information may be outdated if the list is not updated frequently.
+Another possible solution is maintaining a list of websites that uses WebRTC in our database, and check if current website matches URL on the list.
+It probably works but has an obvious disadvantage.
+It cannot detect websites outside the list and information may be outdated if the list is not updated frequently.

 ### 4.5 Further Research

 At the beginning of sprint 3, we will continue to research for possible solution for our problem.

-First, we will dive deep in network monitoring.
+Firstly, we will dive deep in network monitoring.
 We will check the APIs provided for Chrome extension concerning network.

-Second, we will verify if we can interact with webrtc-internals in another way, or if we can simulate visiting webrtc-internals in the background.
+Secondly, we will verify if we can interact with webrtc-internals in another way, or if we can simulate visiting webrtc-internals in the background.

 ## Reference